-The implications of meeting over 300 million trays of demand in 2029 are 7,000 more hectares of plantings in New Zealand and around \$700-\$750 million of investment by the post-harvest sector to keep pace with volume growth.
+The implications of meeting around 280 million trays by 2030 are 7,000 more hectares of plantings in New Zealand and around \$700-\$750 million of investment by the post-harvest sector to keep pace with volume growth.
 It also requires significant new plantings in Non-New Zealand supply locations.